hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 #### Traumas and phobias

-Trauma is a very broad category and the nuance of what can trigger trauma varies between individuals.
+Trauma is a very broad category, and the nuance of what can trigger trauma varies between individuals.
 That said, there are some common examples of posting patterns that can be assumed to be generally traumatic:

 * If posting about trauma to an individual member of a community, either via a news cycle or personal experience, in all likelihood the trauma for the collective group will be triggered.
-* If posting about any sort of violence, it can be assumed to be trauamtic even to those who have never experienced that type of violence.
+* If posting about any sort of violence, it can be assumed to be traumatic even to those who have never experienced that type of violence.
 This includes various forms of violent trauma humans can inflict on each other _as well as_ animal abuse and abuse to our environment.
 * If posting about wealth and poverty, and the topics in-between, it can be assumed that